2019 Rugby World Cup: The Telegraph's 20 best rugby players in the world

 One weakness

 Scrummaging.
-Or so it has been leveled at him.
+Or so it has been levelled at him.
 The complaint does not stand too much scrutiny given Vunipola's roll-call of honours in recent years.

 3. Owen Farrell (Saracens and England)